EVORA-project/evora-ontology/models/docs/Product.md

       material, including restrictions on research, commercial use, or distribution, considering any potential concerns about the related genetic material
     title: usage restrictions
     domain_of:
     - Product
     range: string
+    required: false
+    multivalued: false
+  preparationTechnique:
+    name: preparationTechnique
+    description: The technique, method, or procedure employed to obtain or prepare the material prior to its use or storage
+    title: preparation technique
+    domain_of:
+    - Product
+    range: string